Lab-IDEAS/DeepCropMapping/README.md

 # DeepCropMapping: A multi-temporal deep learning approach with improved spatial generalizability for dynamic corn and soybean mapping

-This responsitory is the official implementation of "DeepCropMapping: A multi-temporal deep learning approach with improved spatial generalizability for dynamic corn and soybean mapping".
+This responsitory is the official implementation of DeepCropMapping: A multi-temporal deep learning approach with improved spatial generalizability for dynamic corn and soybean mapping.

 ## Requirements